 In 2013, the station began broadcasting its output online for the first time, allowing people to tune in using a whole array of internet connected devices.

-Today, the station broadcasts 24-hours a day, 7 days a week on 1287AM and online.
-We’ve invested heavily in our studios over the past few years, and our broadcasting facilities are the same standard as many commercial stations.
+Today, the station broadcasts 24-hours a day, 7 days a week on bedside radios and online.
+We've invested heavily in our studios over the past few years, and our broadcasting facilities use similar equipment as many commercial stations.

 Hospital Radio is a service provided for patients, staff and visitors to hospital services.
 Stations usually serve one more services within a small area.